 All surgical procedures have some risks.
 Risks common to all procedures include infection, bleeding, and visible scars.
-Each specific surgical procedure has more unique risks as well.
 Risks that are more unique to blepharoplasty include dry eyes, inability to fully close the eyes, and an irregular downward pulling of the lower eyelids (ectropion).
 During initial and subsequent consultations, Dr. Kunkel carefully discusses the procedure, the recovery, and the risks with each patient.